Unbewohnte/FTU/README.md

 ## How does this work ?
 In order to transfer one file on one computer to another - they need to establish a connection.

-In order to establish a connection - there needs to be a 1) server (the owner of the file), waiting for connections, and a 2) client, who will try to connect to a server.
+In order to establish a connection - there needs to be a 1) sender (server) (the owner of the file), waiting for connections, and a 2) receiver (client), who will try to connect to a sender (server).
 If the requirements are met - a client will connect to a server and the packet exchange will begin.

 The server and the client needs to communicate with packets according to certain rules, given by a [protocol](https://github.com/Unbewohnte/FTU/tree/main/protocol).